szilvia-csernus/map-game/README.md

 ## Icons

 **Icons** for the exit and the info buttons as well as the checkmark and cross icons were downloaded from [svgrepo](https://svgrepo.com/).
 Credits to individual icons are given in the [credits](#credits) section. <br>
-For **favicons**, I created a small version of the intro image in [Figma](https://www.figma.com/) and used the [RealFaviconGenerator](https://realfavicongenerator.net/svg-favicon/) to convert it to favicons for all devices.
+For **favicons**, I created a small version of the intro image in [Figma](https://www.figma.com/) and used the [RealFaviconGenerator](https://realfavicongenerator.net/svg-favicon/) to convert it to favicons.

+<br><br>

+# Data

+The main data source for this project is [Mapbox's country-boundaries-v1](https://studio.mapbox.com/tilesets/mapbox.country-boundaries-v1) tileset.
+The tileset's countries and territories are defined in the ISO 3166-1 country code standard, including alternate worldviews.
+I filter for some of the conflicting worldviews in order to avoid ambiguity.
+Data in this tileset is based on information obtained from officially recognized local or international entities.
+The displayed country boundaries, the identification of countries / territories as well as the displayed names over the selected countries are coming from this dataset.

+Mapbox does not (freely) allow to download this dataset in a searchable format, so I needed to source this information from elswhere.
+I used [Annexare Studio's open source data (MIT License, Copyright (c) 2014 Annexare Studio)](https://github.com/annexare/Countries/blob/master/data/countries.json) to transform into a dataset I can use.
+After having transformed and filtered this data, I use it for asking the 10 random countries from the selected region.

+The third dataset I use is [another open source dataset assembled by Gavin Rehkemper (MIT Licence, Copyright (c) 2021 Gavin Rehkemper)](https://github.com/gavinr/world-countries-centroids/blob/master/dist/countries.geojson).
+It contains the centroid positions for all countries which I need to display the countries' names over the selected countries as well as to fly the map to this location after an incorrect country choice.

 <br><br>